 A roof that’s regularly maintained effectively protects your home against the outdoor elements.
 Throughout its lifespan, you can expect to pay for repairs, but as it gets older, it may be better to consider a full roof replacement.
 And depending on the amount of damage it suffered after a recent storm, emergency repairs may not be sufficient to restore your roof to its former glory.

-Knowing when to replace your roof will depend on its current condition, so a professional inspection by a trusted roofing contractor is often needed and even the materials used for your replacement.
+Knowing when to replace your roof will depend on its current condition, so a professional inspection by a trusted roofing contractor is often needed.
 Our experts at the Colorado Roof Toppers, Inc. explain the considerations that determine whether a full replacement is more practical:

 Paying for minor repairs during roof maintenance checks can be expected if they’re meant to prevent higher costs later on.
 But let’s say that your roof suffers severe damage from a recent weather event.
 Extensive repairs won’t always guarantee your roofing system gets fixed, which is why a full replacement is often recommended.